braintree/braintree-web-drop-in/DEVELOPMENT.md

 });
 ```

+### Error Handling

 If you don't need to handle specific errors, you can let Drop-in populate a generic error.
-If you do need to handle a specific error, you can either pass the key of a specific string to use in the translation file.
+If you do need to handle a specific error, you can pass the key of a specific string to use in the translation file.

-Alternatively, you can pass the `BraintreeError` into `this.model.reportError` and create a translation string for the error code, where the property name is the camel cased version of the code with `Error` appended to it.
+Alternatively, you can pass the `BraintreeError` from braintree-web into `this.model.reportError` and create a translation string for the error code, where the property name is the camel cased version of the code with `Error` appended to it.
 (See `hostedFieldsTokenization` errors in [src/translations/en_US.js](https://github.com/braintree/braintree-web-drop-in/blob/master/src/translations/en_US.js) for examples).

 ```javascript
 fooPayTokenizationFailedError: 'Something went wrong when connecting to FooPay.'